 We’ve continued to run our business by listening to users.
-For example, we are currently refactoring 100% of our code and collaborating with our entire community to improve everything we do, as you can see in our forums.
+For example, we are currently refactoring 100% of our code and collaborating with our entire community to improve everything we do.

 Smart companies know the difference between listening and conforming.
 Smart companies listen very hard to their users – they learn to properly filter what their users are saying.

 How do you filter what your users/customers are saying about your company or your products?
 How do you reduce the noise to focus on meaningful suggestions?

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design